As an “open world” medium, OOH and DOOH presents a challenge when it comes to assessing impact.

 - Match Market Tests can also track the lift from OOH.
 However, in order to properly execute this strategy, you have to tightly control for the other independent variables across markets.
 This not only means that setup is more intensive (than regression modeling for example), but also that you ideally have multiple test and control markets to normalize the data and calculate the lift attributable to OOH.
 Furthermore, setting up market tests can mean altering plans in ways that are not ideal in favor of controlling for valuables.
 For example, establishing control markets by not placing OOH as a part of the mix in places where there are indications it would be successful.

-- In direct response campaigns, you can track/employ e.g. unique phone numbers, or track site traffic lifts via custom URLs, but this approach is generally not the goal.
+- In direct response campaigns, you can employ unique phone numbers, track site traffic lifts via custom URLs, or use other unique CTA identifiers, but this approach is generally not the goal.

 - Beyond our tracking, reporting and performance solution, KSM has constructed a database of OOH locations that have been screened for visibility obstructions and viewable approach times.
 The database includes the latest traffic counts and pricing for bulletins, 30-sheets, 8-sheets, wall spectaculars, transit, and digital OOH and place-based options.
 Additionally, KSM uses GeoPath to plan OOH campaigns to develop market-by-market scenarios against specific audiences that establish projected reach and frequency.